-Onassis brought along his wife and mistress, the famed Maria Callas, however there was plenty of room to maneuver aboard the 325-ft.
-Christina O, at the time the world’s most luxurious yacht — albeit with some rather vulgar touches such as bar stools upholstered in whale penis leather.
+Onassis brought along his wife and the famed opera diva Maria Callas, who came with her husband.
+Even though there was plenty of room to maneuver aboard the 325-ft. vessel, at the time the world’s most luxurious yacht — albeit with some rather vulgar touches such as bar stools upholstered in whale penis leather.

 The yacht also had a swimming pool that doubled as a dance floor — Onassis’ party trick was to flood it while people were still doing foxtrot.
 Among the amenities on the vessel was Onassis’ beach car complete with wicker seats, which would be winched down to the dock wherever the yacht pulled in so he would be assured of stylish transport.